2023 Nigerian Senate election in the Federal Capital Territory

 The 2023 Nigerian Senate election in the Federal Capital Territory will be held on 25 February 2023, to elect the single federal Senator from the Federal Capital Territory, with the senatorial district being coterminous with the Territory at-large.
 The election will coincide with the 2023 presidential election, as well as other elections to the Senate and elections to the House of Representatives; with state elections being held two weeks later.

 Primaries were held between 4 April and 9 June 2022 with incumbent Senator Philips Tanimu Aduda being renominated by the Peoples Democratic Party while the All Progressives Congress nominated Angulu Zakari—former House of Representatives member for Abaji/Gwagwalada/Kwali/Kuje.

 Background

 The Federal Capital Territory Senatorial District covers the entire territory and its local government areas of Abaji, Abuja, Bwari, Gwagwalada, Kuje, and Kwali.
-The incumbent Philips Tanimu Aduda (PDP) was re-elected with 61.4% of the vote in 2019 and is seeking re-election.
+The incumbent Philips Tanimu Aduda (PDP) was re-elected with 61.4% votes in 2019 and is seeking re-election.

-In other elections in the territory, the state was easily won by PDP presidential nominee Atiku Abubakar in addition to the PDP gaining both of the House of Representatives seats.
-Similarly, in 2022, the PDP won most councillorships but split the area council chairmanships in the local elections.
+In other elections in the territory, the state was easily won by PDP presidential nominee Atiku Abubakar, in addition to the PDP gaining both of the House of Representatives seats.
+Similarly, in 2022, the PDP won most of the councillors election but split the area council chairmanships in the local elections.

-At the start of the 2019–2023 term, Aduda was retained his position as Minority Whip.
+At the start of the 2019–2023 term, Aduda retained his position as Minority Whip.
 He then became Minority Leader in June 2022 to replace the defecting Abia South Senator, Enyinnaya Abaribe.